 There are many remote debugging tools.
 The core principles of these tools are:

 - Defining “non-breaking” points: You probably have heard of breakpoints.
 You insert one in a certain line of code.
 Once the code execution hits that line, the application stops and you can see a stack trace of the values of the variables up to that point for debugging.
-However, this doesn’t work well in production.
-Non-breaking points can be inserted while the application is running without any re-deployment or restarting.
-It allows developers to see all sorts of stack traces as normal breakpoints.
+However, this doesn’t work well when you’re debugging live in production.
+Non-breaking points can be inserted while your live application is running, without any re-deployment or restarting.
+They allow developers to see all sorts of stack traces as normal breakpoints.

 - Security of source code: Remote debugging connections are designed in such a way that the source code isn’t available on the requests sent over the local machine and the server that you are debugging on.